tldr-pages/tldr/pages/linux/mcookie.md

 `mcookie`

-- Generate random number, use destination file as a seed for the randomness:
+- Generate a random number, using the contents of a file as a seed for the randomness:

 `mcookie -f {{path/to/file1}} -f {{path/to/file2}}`